Quantum Calculi: differential forms and vector fields in noncommutative geometry: Preliminaries and notations

 implies that the following "dual'' sequence of left modules (cf. \eqref{e3b})

 is also exact.
 Here, in contrast to \eqref{e3b}, $f$ is not necessarily injective and $f^\trr$ is not necessarily surjective.
-This conclusion does not change, in general, even when \eqref{i7} extends to the short exact sequence $0\rightarrow K\rightarrow M\rightarrow N\rightarrow 0$, i.e. when $f$ is injective.
+This conclusion does not change, in general, even when \eqref{i7} extends to the short exact sequence $0\rightarrow K\rightarrow M\rightarrow N\rightarrow 0$ i.e., when $f$ is injective.
 However, if $f$ is injective and \eqref{i7} splits then \eqref{i8} extends to a short exact sequence and splits as well.
-Of course, the same conclusion holds if one replaces right by left and vice versa. \end{proposition}
+Of course, the same conclusion holds if one replaces the right by the left and vice versa. \end{proposition}

 An interesting question is how to dualize bimodules.
-It appears that right (resp. left) dual of a bimodule $M^\trr=\hm_{(-,R)}(M, R_R)$ (resp. $M^\trl=\hm_{(R,-)}(M, _R\!R)$) is again a bimodule with the right (resp. left) module structure given by
+It appears that right (respectively, left) dual of a bimodule $M^\trr=\hm_{(-,R)}(M, R_R)$ (respectively, $M^\trl=\hm_{(R,-)}(M, _R\!R)$) is again a bimodule with the right (respectively, left) module structure given by